Philip Roth: Writing career

 Roth's work first appeared in print in the Chicago Review while he was studying, and later teaching, at the University of Chicago.
 His first book, Goodbye, Columbus, contains the novella Goodbye, Columbus and four short stories.
 It won the National Book Award in 1960.
 He published his first full-length novel, Letting Go, in 1962.
 In 1967 he published When She Was Good, set in the WASP Midwest in the 1940s.
 It is based in part on the life of Margaret Martinson Williams, whom Roth married in 1959.

 The publication in 1969 of his fourth and most controversial novel, Portnoy's Complaint, gave Roth widespread commercial and critical success, causing his profile to rise significantly.
 During the 1970s Roth experimented in various modes, from the political satire Our Gang (1971) to the Kafkaesque The Breast (1972).
 By the end of the decade Roth had created his alter ego Nathan Zuckerman.
 In a series of highly self-referential novels and novellas that followed between 1979 and 1986, Zuckerman appeared as either the main character or an interlocutor.

 Sabbath's Theater (1995) may have Roth's most lecherous protagonist, Mickey Sabbath, a disgraced former puppeteer.
 It won his second National Book Award.
-In complete contrast, American Pastoral (1997), the first volume of his so-called second Zuckerman trilogy, focuses on the life of virtuous Newark star athlete Swede Levov, and the tragedy that befalls him when Levov's teenage daughter becomes a domestic terrorist during the late 1960s.
+In complete contrast, American Pastoral (1997), the first volume of his so-called American Trilogy, focuses on the life of virtuous Newark star athlete Swede Levov, and the tragedy that befalls him when his teenage daughter becomes a domestic terrorist during the late 1960s.
 It won the Pulitzer Prize for Fiction.
-I Married a Communist (1998) focuses on the McCarthy era.

-The Human Stain examines identity politics in 1990s America.
 The Dying Animal (2001) is a short novel about eros and death that revisits literary professor David Kepesh, protagonist of two 1970s works, The Breast and The Professor of Desire (1977).
 In The Plot Against America (2004), Roth imagines an alternative American history in which Charles Lindbergh, aviator hero and isolationist, is elected U.S. President in 1940, and the U.S. negotiates an understanding with Hitler's Nazi Germany and embarks on its own program of anti-Semitism.